Avoid Insect Invaders in Your Home This Winter

 How to identify six-legged stowaways during the cold season

 Bears aren’t the only animals who hibernate for the winter.
 Many bugs take a timeout during the cold season as well, through a process called “overwintering.”
 Given that a typical backyard contains 1,000 or more different insect species, there are plenty of potential house guests (or should we say, “house pests”) lining up at your door each fall.

 Unlike bears, however, certain critters — especially insects like stink bugs, ladybugs, boxelder bugs and wasps, among others — prefer to bed down in your nice warm home.
-While some insects will lay eggs or ride out the cool months as pupae, cocoons or even larvae, others overwinter as full-on adults.
 And they don’t make for ideal bunkmates.

 So how do you identify these insect invaders?
 When should you expect them to show up?
 And where do the critters tend to congregate once inside your home?

 Watch as Matt Bertone, director of NC State University’s Plant Disease and Insect Clinic, provides an overview of common nuisance pests and what you should know about them in this edition of Homegrown.

 You can also find out how to collect and submit samples of bugs, plants or trees for diagnosis at the clinic with physical samples or photos.

 Did You Know?

 - Common autumn pest invaders in North Carolina include boxelder bugs, kudzu bugs, ladybugs, leaf-footed bugs and especially stink bugs.
 Cluster flies and social wasps, like hornets and paper wasps, are other common culprits.

 - Some estimates say there are 10 quintillion (10,000,000,000,000,000,000) individual insects on Earth at any given time.